redox-os/book/src/ch02-01-running-vm.md

 (If this version doesn't boot on your virtual machine program, use the weekly images below)

-### Weekly Images
+### Daily Images

-If you want to test the latest Redox changes you can use our bootable images created each week by opening [this](https://static.redox-os.org/img) link and downloading your preferred variant.
+If you want to test the latest Redox changes you can use our bootable images created each day by opening [this](https://static.redox-os.org/img) link and downloading your preferred variant.

+(Sometimes our daily images can be one week old or more because of breaking changes)

 ## Linux Instructions